Coming to see us in a clinic visit soon? Here’s what to expect, along with helpful forms you may print and fill out in advance.

 - After triage by the DHOC physician, you will be contacted for scheduling into one of the education classes.
 If you are physically unable to attend or are coming from a long distance, an online version of the class is available here.
 [Click the link and scroll to the bottom]

 - Once you are assigned to a clinic visit booking, you will be contacted by the booking staff to confirm the details of your appointment.

-- Please consider printing and filling out the Pre-Consult Questionnaire – this will help ensure that your details are correct for review with the physicians in clinic.
+- Please consider printing and filling out the DHOC_INFO_HH_FD_july_27.pdf – this will help ensure that your details are correct for review with the physicians in clinic.

-- Some of our patients may benefit from a one-on-one consultation with our clinic dietician.
-This is usually available at the same time as the physician visit however, it is not usually possible to decide in advance who will need to see the dietician; this is a decision you will make with the physician at your appointment.
-Therefore, we ask all osteoporosis patients to fill out a 3-day meal record and bring it with you to the appointment, in case the dietician consult is needed.
+- Some of our patients may benefit from a one-on-one consultation with our clinic dietitian.
+This is usually available at the same time as the physician visit however, it is not usually possible to decide in advance who will need to see the dietitian; this is a decision you will make with the physician at your appointment.
+Therefore, we ask all osteoporosis patients to fill out a 3 day food recall (included in the health history form) and bring it with you to the appointment, in case the dietitian consult is needed.
 This will be further explained by the booking staff when they call you for the appointment booking.

 - Insurance reimbursement for medications that reduce osteoporotic fractures can be complex.
 Our clinic pharmacist has a large amount of experience with each of the insurers operating in Alberta.
 If possible, bring your drug insurance details with you to the clinic as it may assist in determining your coverage of various treatment options.

 - Finally, if you are using any kind of alternative medicines/vitamin/minerals, it may be useful to bring these along in order for us to better understand exactly what you are taking.